SimonPinches/EIRENE/coding_rules.md

 5. For each release and bugfix, a “Release Note” must be compiled and distributed to the user-community.
 6. Aim for at least one or two official releases per year.
 7. The “develop” branch must be kept in a working state, so that it is good for productive simulations and for being a starting point for new branches at any time.
+8. Some releases (see 1.) will be additionally tagged as "Mile Stone Versions" ("MsV-") in accordence to the EIRENE licence (EPL) contained in the same directory providing reference points for repositiories maitained by various associated developer (AD) communities.

 ## Coding
 The following concerns newly (i.e. with respect to Milestone version…) added code.